Lavo Kingdom: Chenla and the wars in the Menam valley: 7th–8th c.

-Via royal relations, Isanavarman I (r.
-616–637) of the Chenla kingdom expanded Khmer influence to the Menam valley during the Mon dominance through his campaigns around the 7th century, but did not exercise political control over the region.
+Isanavarman I (r.
+616–637) of Chenla extended Khmer influence into the Menam valley by marriage and by campaign in the 7th century, but exercised no political control there.

-During the Sui period (581–618), two sister kingdoms, Zhū Jiāng, which has been identified as one of the Dvaravati-influenced polity, and Cān Bàn, made royal intermarriages with Zhenla.
+During the Sui period (581–618), two sister kingdoms, Zhū Jiāng, identified as a Dvaravati-influenced polity, and Cān Bàn, made royal intermarriages with Chenla.
 They then fought several wars against Dvaravati Tou Yuan to the northwest.
 Tou Yuan later became a vassal of Dvaravati in 647, and known as Lavo in 648.
-The warfare between Chenla and Dvaravati continued into the Tang period with the involvement of several kingdoms, including the three brother states of Qiān Zhī Fú, Xiū Luó Fēn, and Gān Bì, who collectively fielded over 50,000 elite soldiers.
-Certain battles may have been associated with the wars between Lavo and its northern sister Monic kingdom, Haripuñjaya, occurring in the early 10th century.
+The warfare between Chenla and Dvaravati continued into the Tang period, drawing in Qiān Zhī Fú, Xiū Luó Fēn and Gān Bì.
+The New Book of Tang groups the three as alike in customs and credits 20,000 warriors each to the first two, 40,000 to the pair, and 5,000 to Gān Bì.
+Some of these battles may belong to the wars between Lavo and the neighbouring Mon kingdom of Haripuñjaya in the early 10th century.

+Tatsuo Hoshino makes the connection from the Chinese side.
+He identifies the Qian Tuo Huan that fought Chenla in the New Book of Tang with the Tuo Huan the same work lists among Dvaravati's vassals, and both with pre-Khmer Lopburi.
+Many wars were fought between Chenla and Lopburi in the Tang period, and some of them, he suggests, may be the conflicts between Lopburi and Haripuñjaya recorded in the Jinakalamali, the Munlasatsana and the Chamadevivamsa.
+(Note: Hoshino reads the Cantonese of Qian Tuo Huan as Goh Toh Wun or Kin Toh Wun, which he takes for a rendering of Candapura or Kandapura, while the nou of the fuller form Nou Tuo Huan yields Lavo, so that the whole would be something like Lavo Chandahan.
+The final character is romanised both huan and yuan, which is why the same polity appears as Tuo Huan and as Tou Yuan.)
+He also observes that the Tang sources name Chenla's wars with Huan Wang before those with Lopburi, and reads that order as implying the eastern front was the graver of the two.

-In addition to Lavo, Zhenla also encountered Línyì to the northeast.
-Through royal connections, Cān Bàn thereafter became a complete vassal of Chenla, until the disintegration in the late 7th century, when it instead was under Wen Dan.
+In addition to Lavo, Chenla also encountered Línyì to the northeast.
+Through royal connections, Cān Bàn thereafter became a complete vassal of Chenla, until its disintegration in the late 7th century, after which it came under Wen Dan.
 The Chenla power struggle that led to the kingdom's dissolution also diminished its power in the Menam Valley.

-Some scholar suggests that the son of Si Thep king named Bhavavarman mentioned in the Ban Wang Pai Inscription (K. 978) founded in the Phetchabun Province of Thailand was probably Bhavavarman II instead of Bhavavarman I (r.580–598) due to the inscription styles that potentially inscribed after 627.
+The Ban Wang Pai inscription (K. 978), found in Phetchabun province, names a Bhavavarman as the son of a king of Si Thep.
+Some scholars have suggested he is Bhavavarman II rather than Bhavavarman I (r.
+580–598), on letter forms that may put the inscription after 627.